 A restrictive covenant could prevent the employee for a certain time from going to work for a competitor or setting up in competition.
 Other restrictive covenants might prevent the employee from trying to solicit (poach) clients or staff for a certain period – or deal with clients, whether the employee poaches them or not.

 The general rule is that a restrictive covenant is only enforceable if it goes no further than necessary to protect the legitimate interests of the business.
 Whether the clause is enforceable will depend on the circumstances.
-Factors which might be relevant could include the type of business involved, the seniority of the individual concerned, their access to clients and confidential information and the length of the restriction.
+Factors which might be relevant could include the type of business involved, the seniority of the individual, their access to clients and confidential information, the geographical area concerned and the length of the restriction.

 The important thing to remember is that the employer cannot rely on a restrictive covenant if a less onerous one would have adequately protected its business interests.
 Let’s take for example a restriction preventing the employee for 6 months from poaching customers who they were involved with in their last year.
 It may sufficiently protect a company selling widgets if within those 6 months the company has had enough time to secure the client relationships through a new salesperson.
 In those circumstances, an additional restriction prohibiting the employee from joining a competitor is likely to be unenforceable because it would go beyond what was required.